metomi/rose/sphinx/api/built-in/rose_bunch.rst

          :compulsory: True

-         A Pythonic ``printf`` style format string to construct the commands to run.
+         A Pythonic ``printf``-style format string to construct the commands to run.
 Insert placeholders ``%(argname)s`` for substitution of the arguments specified under :rose:conf:`[bunch-args]` to the invoked command.
 The placeholder ``%(command-instances)s`` is reserved for